cloudmesh-community/hid-sp18-523/paper/paper.md

 Create data connector as needed (file, cloud, on premise, Api etc)

-Select the connector and create required dat set by selecting specifying table, views or by custom sql query.
+Select the connector and create required data set by selecting table, views or by custom sql query.

-Select the dataset and chose visualization card under respective category (Bar, Pie, Funnel, Scatter, Predictive modeling etc)
+Select dataset and chose visualization card under respective category (Bar, Pie, Funnel, Scatter, Predictive modeling etc)

 Drag and drop the fields/attributes that are needed in